nautiism007/VNTrade/readme.md

 Simple Python script for backtesting a Simple Moving Average (SMA) crossover strategy on 1-minute BTC data.
 Buys when price crosses above the SMA and sells when it crosses below.
+Now includes a volume-based regime filter with rolling quantile clustering (no look-ahead bias).
-Now includes **volume clustering heuristics** — trades are only executed during medium or high-volume regimes to reduce false signals in low-liquidity periods.
+Trades are only executed during medium or high-volume regimes, using a 1000-bar historical window to identify relative volume clusters dynamically.

 Tracks key metrics: total return, number of trades, max drawdown, and Sharpe ratio.
 Supports multiple SMA periods and optional transaction costs per trade.